tshepang/blog/content/computing/most exciting software projects.rst

 * Rust__

-  A new programming language meant to replace the likes of C/C++, while also claimed to be a technically superior competitor to Go.
+  A new programming language meant to replace C++: easier concurrency and good memory safety, while having comparable speed.
-  ETA for the first stable release (1.0) is early 2015.
+  The most optimistic ETA for the first stable release (1.0) is `March 2015`__.

 * Servo__